 A capital asset is any single or composite asset with a purchase value of more than $1,000 (before tax) that is not physically incorporated into another product and that remains functional at the end of the project.

 A composite asset is a collection of unique assets that form one identifiable functional unit, where all components are required for the asset to be functional.
 The collection of assets is treated as a single capital asset if the total cost of all individual items together is greater than $1,000 (before tax).

 For example, a personal computer composed of a hard-drive, a monitor, a keyboard, a mouse and cabling is a composite capital asset.
 Four $300 chairs are not capital assets because each chair is functional on its own and, as single units, fall below the established threshold of $1,000 (before tax).

-Any asset with a purchase cost exceeding $1,000 (before tax) requires prior written approval from HRSDC/Service Canada, and must include a plan for disposal upon completion of the project.
+Any asset with a purchase cost exceeding $1,000 (before tax) requires prior written approval from ESDC/Service Canada, and must include a plan for disposal upon completion of the project.
 Also, it is an excellent and sound business practice to obtain more than one quote when purchasing capital assets.

 Question 64 – Further Budget Details